hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/bs/header.rst

 5. **`pytest.raises` (not needed here):** The code you provided doesn't involve raising exceptions in a way that's directly testable with `pytest.raises`.
 If the code raised exceptions for invalid conditions, these tests would be added.

-6. **Example Usage (commented out):** A commented-out example demonstrates how to use `pytest.mark.parametrize` to make the multiple marker test more concise and maintainable (although,  the previous tests are sufficient).
+6. **Example Usage (commented out):** A commented-out example demonStartes how to use `pytest.mark.parametrize` to make the multiple marker test more concise and maintainable (although,  the previous tests are sufficient).

 **How to Run the Tests:**